jpillora/mega-stream/README.md

 :warning: In progress

-**Since this project will require the MediaSource API, it is on hold until has more support.
-Please leave a message in Issues if you'd like to give this a shot**
+**This project is on hold until browsers acquire more MediaSource API support.
+Nevertheless, if you'd like to give this library a shot, fork it and I'll link to your working version.**

 Current road blocks:

 * Lack of browser support.
-* The [existing mega library](https://github.com/tonistiigi/mega) used a forked, older version browserify, this is difficult to work with.
-The best thing would be to recreate a pure browser Mega library.
+* The [existing mega library](https://github.com/tonistiigi/mega) is built using an older forked version of browserify, this makes it difficult to work with.
+The best thing would be to recreate a pure browser Mega library using [existing mega library](https://github.com/tonistiigi/mega) source.
+Note, not all features would be required, we just need a **streaming** download command.

 ---